The build process provides a consistent interface for all Symbian build activities. To build a component you will need the following files:

 built.

-a component description file (bld.inf
+a component description file (bld.inf), which lists

 all the projects in a component, and gives additional build instructions.

-The tools used to process these files include bldmake
+The tools used to process these files include bldmake,

-and (usually not directly) makmake
+abld and (usually not directly) makmake.
+The actual

 process is detailed below.